Steamboat photos! If you use our photos in a school report, please acknowledge "steamboats.com" in your end notes. Find photos here: Steamboat Museum.

 Who Built the First Steamboat?
 That's a good question - and one that has many different answers.
 Link here to read a variety of answers and then make up your own mind.
 We have now posted full biographies of John Fitch and Robert Fulton, two of the early inventors.

-Steamboat Whistles Listen to 50 different steamboat whistles, plus the "steam piano" of the Delta Queen.
+Steamboat Whistles Listen to 50 different steamboat whistles, plus calliope music.
 Go to steamboats.org of Germany.

 Steam Engines: Find information on steam engines and how they work.
 Go to the Steam Engine Exhibit.
 Descriptions written by K. Spitzner of Georgia.
 Please attribute any direct quotes from this section to him.